brotkrueml/typo3-info-hide-default-lang/Documentation/Installation/Index.rst

 and the recent stable version will be installed.

-You can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In a classic installation, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
-See :ref:`t3start:extensions_legacy_management` for a manual how to install an extension.

 .. _TYPO3 Extension Repository (TER): https://extensions.typo3.org/extension/info_hide_default_lang